Board of Directors

 President and CEO

 PenFed Credit Union

-As part of PenFed’s leadership team since 2001, Schenck has led most of PenFed’s operating divisions.
-From 2011 to 2014, he was executive vice president at PenFed and president of its wholly owned subsidiary, PenFed Realty.
-In past years, he ran the credit union’s daily operations as COO and chief administrative officer.
-Schenck began his credit union career as a volunteer, serving on the Board of Directors of West Point Federal Credit Union and Pentagon Federal Credit Union.
+On PenFed’s leadership team since 2001, James led most of PenFed’s operating divisions.
+From 2011 to 2014, he was President of a wholly owned subsidiary, PenFed Realty.
+In past years, he ran the credit union’s operations as COO and Chief Administrative Officer.
+James began his credit union career in 1999 as a volunteer, serving on the Board of Directors of West Point Federal Credit Union and PenFed.

 Extending the credit union philosophy of “People Helping People,” James volunteers for other business groups.
 He serves on the US Chamber of Commerce and the Northern Virginia Technology Council.

 During his military career, James flew Black Hawk helicopters in Korea and trained other US Army aviators as a night vision goggle instructor pilot.
 He served on the Army Staff in the Office of the Deputy Chief of Staff for Operations and Plans, and was later selected to serve as a Special Assistant to the Secretary of the Army.
 He received the Legion of Merit for his contribution to the Army by overseeing creation of the $453 million Army University Access Online educational initiative.
 Prior to his assignment to the Pentagon, James taught Economics and Finance at the United States Military Academy.

 James is a graduate of the Harvard Business School and West Point.
 James was selected by HillVets as one of the nation’s 100 most influential and impactful veterans.

 James is still an avid pilot and recently completed an orientation flight in an F-16 fighter jet.
 James is always looking for his next adventure.